novoGI has filed 7 patents.

 Competitors of novoGI include BioProtect, ConforMIS, Expanding Orthopedics, nContact Surgical, BeneChill and 7 more.

 NiTi aims to provide groundbreaking surgical devices for gastrointestinal diseases such as cancer and obesity for which intestinal resection and anastomosis are indicated. iTi's patented nickel titanium (nitinol) shape memory clips and rings use the body's natural healing processes instead of permanently embedded foreign objects such as staple implants.
 NiTi's clever yet simple tissue-closure devices are expelled naturally from the body within weekss.n

 NeoChord is a medical technology company engaged in the advancement of beating heart mitral valve repair in patients suffering from mitral valve regurgitation.
-The company's flagship product, the NeoChord Artificial Chordae Delivery System, is a beating heart procedure, echo-guided treatment for patients with mitral valve regurgitation and is proven to resolve and restore normal mitral valve function.
-The company was founded in 2007 and is based in Minneapolis, Minnesota.
+The company's flagship product, the NeoChord Artificial Chordae Delivery System, is a beating heart procedure, echo-guided treatment for patients with mitral valve regurgitation, and is proven to resolve and restore normal mitral valve function.
+It was formerly known as mValve.
+The company was founded in 2007 and is based in St. Louis Park, Minnesota.